 Alcohol has been a part of our lives and societies since forever.
 Yet its impact on our mental health remained unknown for the simple reason: its power to change our mood and hide the symptoms.
 Just as mental health problems occur from excessive alcohol consumption, mental health problems also are an undeniable reason why people drink.
 This is why people who struggle with mental health issues make use of things like this Mental Health Match service so that they can get the support that they need.

 There is some evidence that has associated light to moderate alcohol consumption with a reduced risk of cardiovascular diseases and improved performances on cognitive tests.
 However, there is much more scientific evidence on the negative impact of alcohol on our physical and mental health, for example alcohol addiction.
 If you feel as though you may be suffering as a result of alcohol addiction, you could try visiting avante institute like many others, who have found it to be helpful in their recovery from their addiction.

 How does alcohol affect our mood?

 Regular consumption of alcohol changes the chemistry of our brain by decreasing the levels of serotonin – a key chemical in depression.
 As a result of this depletion, a cyclical process begins where one drinks to relieve depression, which causes serotonin levels in the brain to be depleted, leading to one feeling even more depressed, and thus necessitating even more alcohol consumption to medicate this depression.

 Alcohol can reveal and intensify our underlying feelings, evoke past memories, trauma or repressed feelings which can be so powerful that they create anxiety and depression.
-Alcohol can temporarily alleviate these kind of feelings and help people deal with symptoms of mental issues which is called ‘self-medication’.People drink to numb their feeling and emotions or cope with severe mental illnesses, but end up making the existing mental health problems worse.
+Alcohol can temporarily alleviate these kinds of feelings and help people deal with symptoms of mental issues which is called ‘self-medication’.People drink to numb their feeling and emotions or cope with severe mental illnesses, but end up making the existing mental health problems worse.